-Visitors to Geneva - which is rated 'medium' for petty crime by one US government agency - should remain alert for pickpockets in public areas, including Lake Geneva's promenade; the vicinity of the "Jardin Anglais"/Mont Blanc Bridge; large shopping areas (such as Rue de Rive); Plainpalais area (open market); the Cornavin Train Station; Geneva's International Airport, including the train station at the airport; Les Paquis area; public transport (trams, trains, buses); while checking into or out of hotels; and in restaurants.
+If you're traveling to Geneva, be aware this city has been rated with a medium risk for petty crime, so remain alert for pickpockets in public areas, including Lake Geneva's promenade, the vicinity of the Jardin Anglais, Mont Blanc Bridge, large shopping areas such as Rue de Rive, Plainpalais area (which is an open market), the Cornavin Train Station, Geneva's International Airport and its train station, Les Paquis area, public transport (trams, trains and buses), while checking into or out of hotels, and in restaurants.

-Another scam is the bonneteau game otherwise known as shell and pea which is found in Geneva despite being outlawed.
-This is where a small ball is moved under three boxes or cups and the player must guess which one hides the ball.
+Another scam is the bonneteau game, otherwise known as shell and pea, which is found in Geneva despite being outlawed.
+This is where a small ball is moved under three boxes or cups, and the player must guess which one hides the ball.
 They place a bet and appear to lose each time.
 In reality the person with the ball manages to hide it in his hand and not under a box.
 He makes it reappear when it is the "right" moment.
 Usually there are a few players around who will be in on the scam and are seen to be betting.

-Football hooliganism exists from time to time in Switzerland particularly in Zurich and Basel.
+Football hooliganism exists from time to time in Switzerland, particularly in Zurich and Basel.
 It is not unusual to see police in full riot gear outside football stadiums.

 Switzerland does see occaisional crimes of a racist and anti Semitic nature.
 This includes verbal abuse and damage to property by anti establishment groups.